Planning Stampede 2026?

 Transit will also be extremely packed following the parade’s finish.
 Expect long waits on a crowded platform (30min-1.5 hours) to use the CTrain after the parade.
 I recommend walking whenever possible.

-⭐Pro-tip: Admission to the grounds on parade day is FREE from 11am to 1:30pm.
+⭐Pro tip: Admission to the grounds on parade day is FREE from 11am to 1:30pm.

 Expect weird combos of pickles, cheese, corndogs, alligator, bison, mini donuts, mac ‘n cheese, items on a stick, poutine, bugs, corn, peanut butter, bacon and more!
 See the Stampede Midway Food here.

-⭐Pro-tip: Ride line-ups can be quite long.
+⭐Pro tip: Ride lineups can be quite long.
 For a shorter wait, it’s best to go on a weekday morning for shorter lines or a rainy/poor weather day to have no lines at all!

-⭐Pro-tip: Food on the midway is quite expensive!
+⭐Pro tip: Food on the midway is quite expensive!
 Because the portion sizes are often large I’d recommend buying multiple items and sharing.
 This will provide more opportunities to try different items and stretch your budget!
 Bring friends!

 The Stampede Rodeo is each afternoon of the Stampede in the GMC Stadium for all 10 days.
-It goes from approximately 1:00pm-4:30pm.
+It goes from approximately 1pm-4:30pm.
 It’s recommended you purchase your tickets in advance for the best seating.
 You can choose seats that are covered or uncovered (subject to weather).
 The weather is usually good, but there are of course occasional rainy days or very hot days.

-⭐Pro-tip: Your rodeo ticket includes your entry into the park so you do not need to purchase Stampede park admission on the day of.
+⭐Pro tip: Your rodeo ticket includes your entry into the park so you do not need to purchase Stampede park admission on the day of.

-⭐Pro-tip: If you want to see the rodeo for a little cheaper, once you're on the grounds (so you'll have to pay park admission) you can buy what's called "Standing Room Only" ticket that works for that day only.
+⭐Pro tip: If you want to see the rodeo for a little cheaper, once you're on the grounds (so you'll have to pay park admission) you can buy what's called "Standing Room Only" ticket that works for that day only.
 This means you don't have a dedicated seat, but these tickets are cheaper and you can roam the Grandstand freely with lots of good views.
 Purchase these from the box office in front of the Grandstand.

 🍺 Food, beverages, and alcoholic drinks are available for purchase in the stands area.